 While cycling is a fun outdoor activity, indoor cycling can be even easier and more rewarding than cycling around your neighbourhood.
 This is especially the case during the winter when you’d prefer to stay warm and dry or in the peak of summer when you’d rather stay out of the scorching sun.
 Even so, the benefits of indoor cycling have become even more apparent in the midst of the pandemic and accompanying gym closures.

 Why should you try indoor cycling?

 When you’re cycling on the road, you have to be on the lookout for drivers, pedestrians and other cyclists.
 The stress of avoiding accidents can easily take away from your enjoyment of the cycling experience.
 On the other hand, failure to be attentive on the road could turn you into a horrifying statistic.
-With the combination of poor road conditions to inattentive drivers and unfavorable weather, the risks of you having an accident outdoors are high.
+With the combination of poor road conditions, inattentive drivers and unfavorable weather, the risks of you having an accident outdoors are high.
 In contrast, cycling indoors is a more enjoyable experience.
-Since the external risks to you are fewer, so you can go ahead and listen to music or catch up on your favorite podcasts as you work out.
+Since the external risks to you are fewer, you can go ahead and listen to music or catch up on your favorite podcasts as you work out.
 Even better, cycling indoors offers the same physical benefits as riding your bike around the block, without the hassle of navigating busy roads.

 What are the physical benefits of cycling?

 As a form of exercise, cycling boosts your mental health and confidence.
 This isn’t surprising, given the rush of endorphins you get after a good cycling session.
 Moreover, cycling allows you to set and accomplish targets, thus contributing to your overall confidence and self-esteem.
 Cycling regularly will boost your well-being both physically and mentally.